Articles<< back to all Articles

 Likewise, in Canada Post Corp v Canadian Union of Postal Workers, a Canadian Labour Arbitrator explained that “what employees write in their Facebook postings, blogs, and emails, if publicly disseminated and destructive of workplace relationships, can result in discipline.”

-Like most employment law cases, whether or not conduct warrants just-cause termination depends on the facts.
+Like most labour and employment law cases, whether or not conduct warrants just-cause termination depends on the facts.
 The following are a non-exhaustive list of relevant factors that Courts and Arbitrators may consider in determining whether the conduct warrants discipline or termination:

 - The nature of the conduct in question (i.e. was it hateful, threatening or discriminatory)